What are the best plants for your pergola? First, let’s quickly look at what a pergola is!

-A pergola is an open structure design with pillars which support flat cross beams and latticework, often covered with plants.
+A pergola is an open structure design with pillars that support flat cross beams and latticework, often covered with plants.

 Some gardeners combine plants with different blooming seasons to help extend the “season of color.”

 Although most climbing plants are self-clinging, others require some assistance to attach themselves to the pergola structure.

 Jewel of Africa Nasturtium Flower

-The Nasturtium vine is available with various appealing colors like maroon, orange, salmon, yellow apricot shade, and red.
+The Nasturtium vine is available in various appealing mandevilla colors like maroon, orange, salmon, yellow apricot shade, and red.

-They grow in yards, fences, trellis and as a garden cover.
-Full sunlight is a requirement for them to bloom from June to September.
+Nasturtium grows best in full sun and fragrant blooms from June to September.
 They are easy to grow and flourish if they are maintained with care.

 Henryi clematis has beautiful daisy-shaped flowers has beautiful daisy-shaped flowers with dark green foliage that provide the best sight in summer.

-It is a large vine that grows rapidly.
-One single plant of the honeysuckle can cover a big sturdy pergola very easily.
+It is a large and common vine that grows rapidly.
+One single plant of honeysuckle can cover a big sturdy pergola very easily.

 This is one of the best climbing plants for pergolas.
-The plant will not only give shade and a warm sitting area, but also juicy grapes as well.
+The plant will give not only partial shade and a warm sitting area but also juicy grapes as well.
 It can be grown in a variety of climates.

 Blue Moon Wisteria

-When planting this vine plant as a pergola plant it should be supported well during the early stages.
+When planting this climbing vine plant as a pergola plant, it should be supported well during the early stages.

 Trumpet Vine (Campsis radicans)